Which country is cheaper, Germany or Belgium?

 Germany offers fun and exciting outdoor activities for visitors.
 With no shortage of outdoor activities, Germany offers a great deal of variety to visitors.
 The mountains in the southern regions near the Alps are very popular for outdoor enthusiast looking for hiking, climbing, skiing, camping, fishing, and more.
 Also, numerous national parks and other wilderness areas can be found in all corners of the country where travelers can find even more to do in the forests and coastline and rivers of the country.
 Some of the best areas for outdoor activities include Baden-Baden, Eifel, the Rhine Valley, and the Bergstrasse.

-Overall Germany is considered to be better for road trips, as it has more opportunities.
+Generally Germany is better for road trips, as it offers more possibilities.

-Germany is an extremely popular destination for those that want to take a road trip.
+Germany is a very popular destination for those that love to take road trips.
 The autobahns of Germany make for a terrific way of getting around the country.
 If you have a car, multiple road trips options throughout the country are very popular, and make it easy to see the Alps and Elbe mountains, the Black Forest, the small towns along the rivers, and the numerous castles.
 Visitors could easily spend weeks exploring everything from the cities to the national parks to the mountain peaks.
 A road trip is a great way to see Germany.

 Belgium is generally not the best destination for road trips, but it has a few options.
 To see some of the small towns in the countryside, taking a road trip might be a good option.
 Since the distances between cities and towns are not large, driving can be quite quick between destinations.
 The roads are great, and having your own car means that you can see some of the small and quaint places that are not as easy to reach by train or bus.
 Don't miss some of the castles (such as in Bouillon, or the monasteries that produce beer such as the one in Rochefort.
 Keep in mind that visiting the big cities with a car is generally not recommended since parking is limited.